 Would you like to translate WPForms into a different language?
 There are many translation tools available for WordPress, and it can be challenging to find the best approach.

-WPForms has several built-in translations available, including Spanish, Italian, Japanese, French, German, Russian, and Portuguese (Brazilian).
+WPForms has several built-in translations available, including Spanish, Italian, Japanese, French, German, Russian, Portuguese (Brazilian), Hindi, and Dutch.
 If you’d like to translate your forms into a language not on this list, we’ll discuss our recommended strategies in this tutorial.